 Speculators raise bearish bets on U.S. 10-year T-note futures-CFTC

-Aug 30 (Reuters) - Speculators increased their net bearish bets on U.S. 10-year Treasury note futures in the latest week to the highest level in more than a year, according to Commodity Futures Trading Commission data released on Friday.
+Aug 16 (Reuters) - Speculators increased their bearish bets on U.S. 10-year Treasury note futures in the latest week amid worries the Federal Reserve might pare its monthly bond purchases, according to Commodity Futures Trading Commission data released on Friday.

-The amount of speculators' bearish, or short, positions in 10-year Treasury futures exceeded bullish, or long, positions by 110,825 contracts on Aug.
-27, according to the CFTC's latest Commitments of Traders data.
+The amount of bearish, or short, positions in 10-year Treasury futures from speculators exceeded bullish - or long - positions by 66,432 contracts on Aug.
+13, according to the CFTC's latest Commitments of Traders data.